matbergman/spritebrush/README.md

 All Buttons - Formatting.
 Design for label-only buttons

 ~~Animations - Tap to hide~~
+~~Animations - Prevent animation brushes from merging when switching to/from brush type~~ Animations - Prevent speed increase switching to/from 8-bit brushes (and others?)
+Animations - Fix brushes from Dots to Vines

 Stencils - Pause screen requires two taps